A Farm Friendly and Sustainable Spring

 Buying locally produced food and dining at farm-to-table restaurants is one way we can all work together to fight climate change.

-Here we will offer tips on how you can turn your summer into an educational farm-to-table extravaganza.
+Here we will offer tips on how you can turn the warm weather months into an educational farm-to-table extravaganza.

 You can start out by visiting one of the many urban farms in New York City or elsewhere in the state, and then you can dine at one of the many farm-to-table restaurants.